Do you love running trails but the trails aren’t loving your feet back? It sounds like you need the best trail running shoes for backpacking.

 One trail runner said he absolutely swears by these shoes.
 He praises their great grip with their exceptionally light cleat-like features.
 Also, he says the shoes strike a balance between cushioning and feeling the trail beneath your feet.
 However, some customers claimed the shoes started to fall apart after a few runs.
 One customer advises that they do not fare well on hard surfaces like asphalt.

 Altra King MT 1.5

 Our fifth entry into our search for the best trail running shoes for backpacking is the Altra King MT 1.5.
 This rugged-looking shoe features a FootShape™ Toe box with Fully Cushioned Zero DropTM Platform offering outstanding comfort.
 Plus, the midsole has Altra EGO™ cushioning.
 Additionally, it has GAITERTRAP™ hookups that allow for the use of a gaiter attachment, which prevents debris from getting into your shoes.
 The FootLock™ strap was repositioned medially and lower down the arch to improve comfort.
 Additionally, the neoprene inside the heel offers more softness and stability than ever.
 Finally, the ultra-grippy Vibram® MEGAGRIP™ outsole and six-millimeter TRAILCLAW™ lugs make this one beast of a trail running shoe.

-Amazon customers rated this shoe 4.3 out of 5 stars.
 One runner, who described the King MT 1.5 as one tough shoe, said that the wide toe box, grippy tread, and cushioned sole made lightweight backpacking incredible.
 However, one reviewer complained that the shoe was too flat.

-This product can cost from $ to $$.
 Plus, it includes a 300 to 500-mile limited warranty covering defective shoes.